antrea-io/antrea/docs/octant-plugin-installation.md

     rpm -i octant_0.16.1_Linux-64bit.rpm
     ```

-2. Export your kubeconfig path (file location depends on your setup) to environment variable $KUBECONFIG.
+2. Export your kubeconfig path (file location depends on your setup) to environment variable $KUBECONFIG,
+   otherwise `~/.kube/config` will be used.

     ```bash
     export KUBECONFIG=/etc/kubernetes/admin.conf